m1g0r/devops-challenge/README.md

 ## Owerview
 In this document, I would like to describe the Core components to building a high-available, scalable, fault tolerance, and secure infrastructure on AWS Cloud for WordPress using the best approaches and practices.

+## Proposal
+### Infrastructure as Code
+Infrastructure as Code has emerged as a best practice for automating the provisioning of infrastructure services.
+For this purpose, I suggest using the Terraform CLI.
+Terraform is an open source provisioning tool from HashiCorp (more information at http://terraform.io​ ).
+It is used for building, changing and versioning infrastructure, safely and efficiently.
+Terraform will manage the state of our environment on AWS.
+That means, if something is not in conformity, it will try to fix keeping as close as possible to the desired state.

+### Infrastructure Core components:
+#### AWS ECS
+As we are going to make our environment secure, scalable, and high available, we’ve chosen ​ AWS Elastic Container Service​ (ECS) as a docker orchestration system.
+##### Benefits:
+- Easy scalability and infrastructure management
+- AWS Fargate support (a serverless compute engine for containers)
+- AWS Elastic Load Balancing support

+#### MySQL Databases
+As a relational database, I recommend to usage ​ Amazon Aurora​ .
+It is a MySQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+##### Benefits:
+- Automated Backups
+- Offers managed updates
+- No hardware maintenance needed
+- Simplified scaling in comparison to on-premise databases
+- Simplified disaster recovery and automatic failover
+- Automated additional storage allocation

 ## Requirements

 | Name | Version |